Using the Secret Server SDK for DevOps

 -

-Select the Audit tab to see all date and time-stamped SDK client activity.
+Select the Audit tab to see date and time-stamped SDK client activity concerning onboarding rules and client secrets.

 To remove the Secret Server connection from a client machine, run the